 Strategic reviews and planning

-Many business leaders have had a bad experience with strategic planning.
-The strategic planning process can be derailed or delayed if there isn’t clear stewardship that harnesses a variety of inputs.
-Worse still is if it becomes a boring process that results in an unused document that has little bearing on the real-world activities and decisions undertaken in the business.
+Experienced business leaders know strategy reviews can be derailed, delayed or dysfunctional if there isn’t clear stewardship that canvasses a variety of inputs.
+Worse still is if the strategic planning process becomes a boring series of meetings which results in an unused document that has little bearing on the real-world activities and decisions undertaken in the business.

 Whilst we have a framework for strategic discussions we know each organisation has different needs.
 The idea of strategic planning could encompass areas such as: